Sultantepe: History

+Iron Age

+Assyrian period

 Excavations have revealed an Assyrian city, with eighth to seventh century levels that were rebuilt after ca 648 BCE, containing a hoard of cuneiform tablets, including versions of the Epic of Gilgamesh and school texts including exercise tablets of literary compositions full of misspellings.
 The complete library of some 600 unfired clay tablets was found outside a priestly family house.
 Contracts also found at the site consistently record Aramaean names, J. J. Finkelstein has remarked The writings end suddenly simultaneously with the fall of nearby Harran in 610 BCE, two years after the fall of Nineveh.
 The tablets from Sultantepe now form the Assyrian library in the Archaeological Museum at Ankara.

 The site remained unoccupied during the subsequent Neo-Babylonian and Achaemenid periods, to be re-occupied by Hellenistic and Roman times.

 The modern village lies in an arc round the base of the mound on the north and east.